-The following Critical Contingency Management Plans were approved by Gas Industry Co on 11 September 2012.
+The following Critical Contingency Management Plans (CCMPs) were approved by Gas Industry Co on 11 September 2012.

 Before submitting a proposed Critical Contingency Management Plan (CCMP) for approval, Transmission System Owners (TSOs) are required to consult on a draft of the proposed plan with persons representative of the interests of those likely to be affected by the CCMP.